Orlando Criminal Lawyer Richard Hornsby

 Unfortunately, in this day and age, it is difficult to develop a personal relationship with any one lawyer and many people feel uncomfortable with lawyers in general.
 So I provide this information with the hope it will make you feel comfortable contacting me about your case.

-The youngest son of the late J. Russell Hornsby, one of Central Florida's most respected trial attorneys, Richard Hornsby was born in Winter Park and grew up in metropolitan Orlando, having briefly lived in the Florida Keys.
-As a child, he attended the Park Maitland School, Lake Sybelia Elementary, Coral Shores High School, and University High School, where he graduated from with honors.
+The youngest son of the late J. Russell Hornsby, one of Central Florida’s most respected trial attorneys, Richard Hornsby was born in Winter Park and grew up in metropolitan Orlando, having briefly lived in the Florida Keys.

 Richard Hornsby and Judd Davis of the 1994 SEC Champion Florida Gators